 Include specification of the total catch OFL:

 Provide the equations (from Amendment 24) on which the OFL is to be based, including the equations used to project discard and bycatch by sex (the mathematical specifications for this need to be documented in a peer-reviewed publication or in a technical appendix).
+Include documentation on how fishery selectivity is determined for the OFL projection.

 Provide the basis for projecting MMB to the time of mating (the mathematical specifications for this need to be documented in a peer-reviewed publication or in a technical appendix).